Permitted testing aids

 Clocks are provided in the test room.
 Candidates may wear an analogue wristwatch, but any alarm or stopwatch features must be switched off.

 Valuables such as wallets, keys and mobile phones may be placed under the desk during the test.
 Mobile phones must be switched off and placed face up under the desk.
 Mobile phones must not be worn on the body and must not be accessed during the test.

 Candidates are advised to bring only essential items, as neither the test centre nor the GAMSAT Office can be held responsible for the security of their belongings.
 There will be limited space to store bags and candidates will not be allowed to access their bags until the lunch break.

-Note: All other items, including but not limited to calculators, stopwatches, audio or recording devices of any kind, digital watches, smart watches, note paper, pencil cases, rulers, coloured pens/pencils, and highlighters are prohibited and their use will be considered an act of misconduct.
+Note: All other items, including but not limited to calculators, stopwatches, audio or recording devices of any kind, digital watches, smart watches, note paper, pencil cases, rulers, smart pens, coloured pens/pencils, and highlighters are prohibited and their use will be considered an act of misconduct.

 There may not be canteen facilities at the test centres, candidates are advised to bring lunch.

 Large spaces like test centres can be difficult to heat/cool.
 To avoid being too cold or too hot, it is recommended to wear layers, which will allow candidates to adjust to their own comfort level.